Fard (horse): 1994: two-year-old season

 Fard began his racing career in a six furlong maiden race at Doncaster Racecourse on 28 May in which he started a 20/1 outsider and finished third behind his owner's more fancied runner Al Nufooth.
 By the end of September the race appeared a very strong maiden as the runner-up Raah Alghaarb won the Flying Childers Stakes and the fourth-placed Chilly Billy won the Gimcrack Stakes.
 Willie Carson, who became the colt's regular jockey, took the ride when Fard started favourite for a five-runner maiden over the same distance at York Racecourse two weeks later.
 The grey recorded his first success as he won by one and a half lengths despite hanging badly left approaching the last quarter mile.

 On 1 July Fard was dropped in distance but moved up in class for a minor stakes race over five furlongs at Beverley Racecourse.
 His task was made easier when the favourite Tanami slipped and fell exiting the stalls and he won by one and a half lengths from Sound The Trumpet although he hung to the right in the closing stages.
 At the end of the month Fard was assigned a weight of 127 pounds for a nursery (a handicap race for two-year-olds) over six furlongs at Newmarket Racecourse in which he was ridden by Richard Hills and started at odds of 7/1 in field of thirteen juveniles.
-He tracked the leaders before going to the front approaching the final furlongs and winning by one and a half lengths from the Richard Hannon Snr-trained Dimes.
+He tracked the leaders before going to the front approaching the final furlongs and winning by one and a half lengths from the Richard Hannon Sr.-trained Dimes.
 As in his two previous wins he failed to keep a straight course, edging to the right near the finish.